asszem/vue-learning/udemy/course code/VueNotes.md

 - <code>computed: {...}</code> - methods that doesnt need to be recalculated every time
 - <code>methods: {...}</code> - recalculate every time something changes on the page
 - <code>watch: {...}</code> - must connect a data or computed property b the same name and then the method will be executed, when that property changes
   - the latest value of the watched property is automatically passed

+## built in methods (start with $sign)
+- $emit
+	- This can be called from inside a Vue component for a custom event that will be listened in the parent component
+	- <code>this.$emit('event-name'), </code>
+		- First argument is the name of the event, kebab-case is convention
+		- Any other arguments can be passed, as data related to the emitted event
+	- The parent app can listen to this event with the v-on or @ shorthand, followed by the event name

 ## v-Directives